postphotos/fiftyfirst/README.md

 fiftyfirst
 ==========

-You know, some cool use of python and Census data.
+You know, some cool use of python, d3 and Census data.